 The following player transcripts from Thursday’s opening round are available online:

 - Golf Canada- Laurence Applebaum & Ryan Paul

 - Nelly Korda

 - Lindy Duncan

 PAIRINGS AND START TIMES FOR ROUND THREE OF THE CP WOMEN’S OPEN:

-Click here for a link to pairings and start times for the final round of the CP Women’s Open on Sunday, August 28.
+Click here for a link to pairings and start times for the final round of the CPKC Women’s Open on Sunday, August 28.

 CP HAS HEART CHARITY CAMPAIGN TO BENEFIT THE CHEO FOUNDATION:

 Canadian Pacific and Golf Canada are proud to support the Children’s Hospital of Eastern Ontario (CHEO) Foundation as the primary charitable beneficiary for the 2022 Canadian Pacific Women’s Open.
 Among the charitable engagements tournament week will be the Birdies for Heart hole on no. 15 at Ottawa Hunt with $5,000 donation made for every birdie made on the hole during the four rounds of the competition.
 In addition, CP is also proud to support a community beneficiary in the Perth and Smiths Falls District Hospital Foundation in support paediatric cardiac care.
 In the nine years of CP’s title sponsorship of the CPKC Women’s Open, more than $13 million has been raised to support children’s heart health in Canada.